 The key to success with liposuction is to get your weight down before surgery.
 Your body works like a thermostat.
 If there is no change to the dietary and exercise patterns, removing a few kilograms with liposuction will have a short-lived effect as the weight drifts back to its previous point.
 The fat may not reform in the same place, but much of the benefit would still be lost.

 Also, liposuction relies on skin elasticity to accommodate the loss of size in the fat deposits below it.
 If the weight loss is significant and sudden, the skin may not cope, and dimpling and irregularity may be seen.
-When you lose weight slowly, the skin can deal and re-contour to suit the new shape more easily.
-So the less that is required to be done at surgery with liposuction then the easier it is for the skin to re-contour to the new shape, giving a smooth even result.
+When you lose weight slowly, the skin can deal and re-contour to suit the new shape.
+So the less that is required to be done during surgery with liposuction then the easier it is for the skin to re-contour to the shape, giving a smooth, even result.

-Like everything else in life your body shape will most likely be determined by the time and effort, you put into it.
+Like everything else in life, your body shape is determined by the time and effort you put into it.
 No amount of liposuction or nipping and tucking will make up for a poor diet and exercise pattern and unhealthy lifestyle habits.